Guides

 Cyberpunk 2077: GPU Benchmarks

 Cyberpunk 2077 runs better on AMD Radeon GPUs, at least when ray-tracing is disabled.
-The RX 7900 XTX soundly beats the RTX 4080 Super while the RX 7800 XT is well ahead of the RTX 4070 Ti Super at 1080p.
-Meanwhile, the RX 7700 XT is nearly as fast as the RTX 4070 and the RX 7600 handily beats the RTX 4060.
+The RX 7900 XTX soundly beats the RTX 4080 Super while the RX 7800 XT remains well ahead of the RTX 4070 Ti Super at 1080p.
+The RX 7700 XT is almost as fast as the RTX 4070 and the RX 7600 handily beats the RTX 4060.

 Cyberpunk 2077: GPU Benchmarks